The Abomination of Heinz Carbonara

 A comparison of Heinz carbonara and homemade carbonara

-Heinz Spaghetti Carbonara was released in August 2024 to considerable fanfare.
-The launch quickly gained support from Gen Z influencers who loved the fact that they could enjoy a fashionable dish while skipping the expense and effort of rustling up their own version at home.
+Heinz Carbonara was released in August 2024 to considerable fanfare.
+The launch quickly gained support from Gen Z influencers who loved that they could enjoy a fashionable dish while skipping the expense and effort of rustling up their version at home.

 Not everyone's reaction was so favourable.
 The launch of tinned carbonara was met with outright disdain from Italian purists, some who described it as "cat food."
-Plenty of chefs and passionate home cooks were equally unimpressed and it even led to a BBC Radio 4 presenter pondering whether this product represented the “end of culinary civilisation.”
+Plenty of chefs and passionate home cooks were equally unimpressed, leading to a BBC Radio 4 presenter pondering whether this product represented the "end of culinary civilisation."

-It's not the first time that Heinz has ruffled some foodie feathers.
-In fact, they have considerable form when it comes to launching divisive products like their Jalfrezi Beans, Curried Passata, and possibly the worst food product ever created, Mayochup.
+It's not the first time Heinz has ruffled the feathers of foodies.
+They have considerable form when launching divisive products such as their Jalfrezi Beans, Curried Passata, and possibly the worst food product ever invented, Mayochup.

 Tin of Heinz Spaghetti Carbonara